jtharri6/jtharri6.github.io/docs/08-Hardware V2.0/Hardware V2.0.md

 title: Hardware V2.0
 ---

-For a Version 2 of my soil systemdesign, I would keep using copper tubing for the soil probe but improve how it is built.
-One change would be using slightly thinner as well as shorter copper rods so the sensor reacts more quickly to moisture changes and fits easier into the soil.
-Adjusting the spacing between the rods would also help create a more consistent reading and reduce issues with soil packing around the probe.
-I would also seal the wire connections better to protect them from moisture and provide a secure connection, which would help the readings stay stable.
-Improving these small details would make the probe more reliable while still keeping the simple copper tubing design.

-The signal conditioning and power design could also be upgraded.
-This can be done by keeping the analog traces shorter on the PCB which would help reduce noise and give the microcontroller a cleaner signal.
-Switching to a more efficient regulator instead of the 7805 would reduce heat and make the system more efficient.
-Finally, reorganizing the PCB layout so the sensor parts and test points are easier to access would simplify assembly and troubleshooting.
-These improvements would make it easier to maintain, more accurate, and better suited for long term use.
+For version 2 of my soil sensor, I would still use copper tubing for the probe but add a few small improvements to make the readings more consistent.

+### Probe Improvements
+- Use thinner and shorter copper tubing for easier soil insertion.
+- Adjust spacing between the rods for more stable readings.
+- Seal the wire connections to protect them from moisture.

+### PCB Improvements
+- Shorten analog traces to reduce noise.
+- Use a more efficient voltage regulator.
+- Reorganize the PCB layout so sensor parts and test points are easier to reach.

+## Lessons Learned & Recommendations for Future Students
+- Sensor probe matters with material and also designing such as rod spacing and length which can affect the readings.
+- Op amp performance is very sensitive to resistor values and has to make sure it is set up right either buffering or amplifying a signal.
+- Adding test points and LEDs early makes debugging easier.
+- UART output can be tricky to set up correctly so make sure to reread which pins work and read datasheets.
+- Calibrating wet and dry values can be a pain.
+- Breadboard and PCB version of a system don’t always behave the same.
+- Double check footprints on all components and measure if needed.
+- Datasheets are your friend.